marcorieser/statamic-instagram/README.md

 - Support image manipulation through Glide by proxying the images

 ## Limitations

-- The Instagram feed gets generated on the `user_id` that is linked to the provided `ACCESS TOKEN`
-- As of now, you have to bring your `ACCESS TOKEN` and are in change of refreshing it once it expires
+- As of now, you are in charge of refreshing your `ACCESS_TOKEN` once it expires

 ## How to Install